 Our Board of Directors holds regular meetings throughout the year, and holds special meetings as and when necessary.
-Our full Board of Directors held five regular meetings and one special meeting in 2021.
-Each director attended at least 75% of the meetings of the Board of Directors and the committees on which he or she served during 2021.
+Our full Board of Directors held five regular meetings and two special meetings in 2022.
+Each director attended at least 75% of the meetings of the Board of Directors and the committees on which he or she served during 2022.

 Our Board of Directors encourages but does not require independent directors to attend the annual meeting of stockholders.
-One of our directors, though none of our independent directors, attended our 2021 annual meeting of stockholders.
+One of our directors, though none of our independent directors, attended our 2022 annual meeting of stockholders.